Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 2/1/2022 (Day 24)

+- Feeling a bit stuck on the portfolio, so I reverted back to my standby of knocking out some Codewars.
+Also spent some time going through the Wordle JS code...because I was curious lol.
+Finished up the day with a networking pep talk courtesy of Leon and #100devs!

 ## 1/29/2022 (Day 23)

 - Took a break from portfolio to work on a quick API project to refresh my memory on fetch.
 It turned into a half-day escapade into Netlify Functions because I wanted to figure out how to hide my API key.
 It took several Youtube videos and lots of fiddling, but I finally got it to work!